FilipRokita/LPMPUSH/README.md

 2. Run the exe
 3. Input the key you want to enable LPMPUSH with (must be uppercase)
 4. Input the key you want to disable LPMPUSH with (must be uppercae)
+5. Enable and disable it with the buttons selected before

 # Author
 Filip Rokita</br>